 Dean Vogel, president of the California Teachers Association, said he had no doubt that smaller classes allowed teachers to be more effective.
-Making smaller classes a reality in schools is a mostly matter of money, he said.
+Making smaller classes a reality in schools is mostly a matter of money, he said.

 “If we were really funding appropriately,” Vogel said, “we could get to a 1-to-20 (teacher-to-student ratio) everywhere.”

 Vogel pointed to Massachusetts to illustrate his point that it is possible for public schools to serve children in smaller classes than California schools are able to offer.
 The average class size across all grades in Massachusetts is just under 19.
 Vogel said that could be a contributing factor in the New England state’s consistently strong performance on national standardized tests.

 Third grade teacher Margaret Marcoccio has taught elementary school for 20 years and she’s seen class sizes rise and fall.
 As an experienced teacher, Marcoccio said she had no trouble handling a classroom of 30 fourth graders at a Novato school in 2000.
 Nonetheless, she prefers smaller classes and thinks they are better for students.